790 Naval Air Squadron: Air Target Towing Unit (1941)

-790 Naval Air Squadron formed on the 15 June 1941, as an Air Target Towing Unit, at RNAS Machrihanish (HMS Landrail), situated near to Campbeltown in Argyll and Bute, Scotland.
+790 Naval Air Squadron formed on the 15 June 1941, as an Air Target Towing Unit, at RNAS Machrihanish (HMS Landrail), Argyll and Bute, Scotland.
 It was made up from parts of both 768 Naval Air Squadron and 772 Naval Air Squadron, equipped with Fairey Swordfish, a biplane torpedo bomber, and Blackburn Roc, a naval turret fighter aircraft.
 Three months later the squadron disbanded into 772 Naval Air Squadron, on the 30 September.

 Fighter Direction Training Unit (1942–1949)

-790 Naval Air Squadron reformed on the 27 July 1942, at RNAS Charlton Horethorne (HMS Heron II), situated in the hamlet of Sigwells in Somerset, England, attached to the Fighter Direction School.
+790 Naval Air Squadron reformed on the 27 July 1942, at RNAS Charlton Horethorne (HMS Heron II), Somerset, England, attached to the Fighter Direction School.
 The squadron was equipped with Airspeed Oxford, a twin-engine trainer aircraft, and Fairey Fulmar, a carrier-borne reconnaissance and fighter aircraft.
 It used these to support the training of Fighter Direction Officers.
 The Airspeed Oxford aircraft would act as the 'enemy bombers' and the Fairey Fulmar aircraft would be the 'fighter aircraft' that the trainees would direct to intercept.

 In June 1944 the Fairey Fulmar aircraft were withdrawn and were replaced with Fairey Firefly, a carrier-borne fighter and anti-submarine aircraft.
-The squadron briefly operated from RAF Culmhead, situated at Churchstanton on the Blackdown Hills in Somerset, during August and September of that year, but later moved to RNAS Zeals (HMS Hummingbird), sited to the north of the village of Zeals in Wiltshire, on the 1 April 1945.
+The squadron briefly operated from RAF Culmhead, Somerset, during August and September of that year, but later moved to RNAS Zeals (HMS Hummingbird), Wiltshire, on the 1 April 1945.